 If a student fails to meet course completion requirements listed on page 9, they may be at risk of not successfully completing their course.
-If you are having difficulties completing assessment tasks on time, discuss this with your teacher.
-You may also speak with the head teacher of the subject, or seek support from other staff members such as the School Counsellor, the Student Support Officer, a Student Learning Support Officer, your Year Adviser, the Head Teacher Welfare, the Head Teacher Teaching & Learning and/or members of the Senior School Executive.
+If you are having difficulties completing assessment tasks on time, discuss this with your teacher, the Head Teacher of the subject, Deputy or Principal.
 Students should also use their time in iStudy wisely to ensure tasks are completed, on time, and to a standard befitting ability.

-A student who is N-Awarded for assessment tasks weighing 50% or more may be given an N-Determination.
+A student who is N-Awarded for assessment tasks weighting 50% or more may be given an N-Determination.
 If this occurs, the student would be ineligible to receive the HSC credential.